yoannLafore/enhanced-unet-road-seg/README.md

 ```

 This script automatically runs all cross-validation experiments using the same random seed as in the report.
 Note that minor variations may still occur due to the non-deterministic behavior of NVIDIA GPUs.

+## 📝 Methodology

+The methodology used to address this problem is described in detail in the accompanying report.